Wapikoni-Technique/Natakanu/README.md

 - `/app/containers` contains React container components which load data and provide actions to child components
 - `/app/components` contains React components that are made to be purely UI focused.
 Most of them don't have state.
 Use individual CSS files for components
 - `/app/Routes.js` is where the top level of the navigation lives if you want to add a page
+- `/app/localization` contains the translations for the app.
+If you see a translation or text that needs to change, find it in `en.json` or `fr.json`

 ## Code of Conduct